SNUDerek/RecurrentTextClassification/README.md

 - sentences vectorized according to word frequency (1 ~ max vocab), 0 for UNK/OOV tokens
 - classes as one-hot vectors, can accomodate as many as listed in class text file
 - loss function: https://jamesmccaffrey.wordpress.com/2013/11/05/why-you-should-use-cross-entropy-error-instead-of-classification-error-or-mean-squared-error-for-neural-network-classifier-training/

-## CHANGELOG:

-March 14:
-- added TFIDF classification for baseline comparison
-- added function... functionality for RNN, TFIDF (WIP)
-- added main.py to run both models to compare

-March 16:
-- RNN and TFIDF now use same shuffled data for training and testing
-- in-training model saving and early stops with keras callbacks
-- removed forcing to CPU
-- saving and loading tested working: vectorized data saved to csv files using loaded and saved model
-- tensorboard using keras callback (not working)

-March 17:
-- evaluate.py for full evaluation output to csv
-- saving and loading functionality expanded:
-- backup training input and gold files, and vocabulary, as well

-March 23:
-- saving vocabulary *actually* working
-- now all variables in config.py